 Lead generation: Leads from social will show potential revenue you’ve generated in comparison to other channels.
 Contests, ads, gated content on social—these are all effective ways of generating leads.
 To make sure that you’re getting qualified leads, capture enough customer data in all your form fills—company name, size, job title, etc.

-Referral Traffic: Referral traffic, similarly to leads, will show the CMO the potential for revenue.
+Referral Traffic: Referral traffic, similarly to leads, will show your leader the potential for revenue.
 If you’re running a company-wide campaign and social is responsible for 25 percent of all traffic, that’s an important stat to show.
 It highlights social’s contribution to driving new prospects to your business.

 Conversion: A good chunk of your conversion goals for social campaigns will either be a purchase, download, or trial.
 By tracking conversions that come from social, you can understand how it contributes to your wider marketing and sales objectives.